ermallimaj/tictactoe-minimax-python/README.md

 4. Follow the on-screen instructions to make your moves and compete against the computer.
 5. Enjoy the game!

-## License
+Contributors:

-Contributors: Ermal Limaj, Arta Zymeri
+Ermal Limaj, Arta Zymeri